MINTEDLABSMinted Labs — Korea GTM studio, since 2018

 Not slides.
 Receipts.

 A logo wall proves nothing.
-The five years of public Korean output — archived posts, AMA recaps, native-format content, mainstream press — are what you actually want to audit before signing.
+Eight years of public Korean output — archived posts, AMA recaps, native-format content, mainstream press — is what you actually audit before signing.
+Every number here is an output of design, not volume we bought.

 Content Archive

-Five years of Korean Web3 writing — open and auditable.
+The full body of work — open and auditable.

 From per-project breakdowns to AMA recaps.
 The body of work is public — read it before you hire us.